jj5/kickass-crypto/README.md

 - KICKASS_CRYPTO_DATA_ENCODING_PHPS
 - KICKASS_CRYPTO_DATA_ENCODING_TEXT

+Note that you won't be able to use PHPS encoding unless you also define CONFIG_ENCRYPTION_PHPS_ENABLE, this is because PHP deserialization might be unsafe so it is disabled by default.

 ## Configuration settings

 In addition to inheriting from `KickassCrypto` and overriding particular functionality a lot of